Freshwater Sciences, BS

 Electives

 With the help of their academic advisor, students will select electives to complete the 120 total credits required for the degree.
 Electives are tailored to each student’s interests and career goals.
 Students may choose a related area of specialization outside of the Freshwater Sciences by completing any minor or interdisciplinary certificate offered by UWM, typically comprised of 18-22 credits.
-In some cases, students may choose to study two related areas, or they may complement a certificate or minor with other courses of interest.
+In some cases, students may choose to study two related areas, or they may complement a certificate, microcredential, or minor with other courses of interest.
+Core courses cannot be double counted as elective courses.

 Water Policy Track Requirements